-Information on shoulder injuries and issues that arise with Michigan work comp claims
+Information on a shoulder injury at work and issues that arise with a Michigan workers’ comp claim

-Shoulder injuries are extremely common for people who do physical work.
-Below is information about shoulder injury, and how to protect yourself if you have difficulties with your work comp claim.
+A shoulder injury at work is extremely common for people who do physical labor.
+Below is information about this injury, and how to protect yourself if you have difficulties with your workers’ comp claim.

-For help now, call one of our attorneys at (855) 221-COMP, or fill out our free contact form.
+For help now, call one of our attorneys at (844) 345-0952 , or fill out our free contact form.
 The call and the advice are free.

-Q. Who is at risk for an at-work shoulder injury?
+Q. Who is at risk for these types of on the job injuries?

-A. Shoulder injuries typically occur from repetitive arm movements or heavy lifting.
-Individuals who do throwing or overhead work are especially at risk.
+A. These injuries typically occur from repetitive arm movements or heavy lifting.
+Individuals who do throwing or overhead labor are especially at risk.

-A. Workers compensation is available for shoulder injuries in Michigan.
+A. Yes, you can file workers’ comp claim for a shoulder injury at work in Michigan.
 You are entitled to prompt medical care and wage loss benefits if you cannot work.

 Some individuals heal with just physical therapy while others require surgery.
 Almost everyone needs some work restrictions.
 All reasonable and necessary medical treatment should be paid.

-A. Our attorneys frequently see individuals who suffer a shoulder injury and have their workers compensation benefits denied.
+A. Our attorneys frequently see individuals who suffer a shoulder injury at work and have their workers’ comp claim denied.
 Employers and insurance companies do not care how a person hurt themselves or whether they had a problem before an injury.
 Sometimes it does not even matter what the treating doctor says.

-Q. What should I do if I have a shoulder injury at work?
+Q. What should I do if I have suffered this injury on the job?

 A. It is important to report your injury to your employer as soon as possible, and to file an accident report.
 Also, see a doctor. explain to your doctor how you hurt yourself at work and any new symptoms that you experience.

 Here’s more information on what to do after a work injury.